thomasWeise/oa/performance/statistics/average/README.md

 If the median is much worse than the mean, then the mean is too optimistic, i.e., most of the time we should expect worse results.
 If there are outliers, the value of the arithmetic mean itself may be very different from any actually observed value, while the median is (almost always) similar to some actual measurements.

-Often, our data is implicitly or explicitly normalized, e.g.,
+Often, our data is implicitly or explicitly scaled, e.g.,

 - if we divide result qualities by results of well-known heuristics or best-known solutions or
-- if we normalize the runtime using another algorithm as standard.
+- if we scale the runtime using another algorithm as standard.

 Then, the arithmetic mean and median can be very misleading and the geometric mean needs be computed.
 However, the estimated geometric mean may be biased if we only have few runs.

 I think:
 On raw data, we should compute all three measures of average, and pay special attention to the one looking the worst.
-On normalized data, we should compute the geometric mean, but also consider the arithmetic mean and median if and only if they make our algorithm look worse.
+On scaled data, we should compute the geometric mean, but also consider the arithmetic mean and median if and only if they make our algorithm look worse.
 Especially if we compare with existing methods, it is better to take the pessimistic stance.